The marriage and family therapy profession

 Study and practice in locating, developing, and responding to grant opportunities of interest to marriage and family therapists and the mental health populations they serve.
 Students develop their own systemic/relational program, training, research, or dissertation grant ideas; locate potential funding sources; tailor applications and proposals to each funding source; and critique and refine proposals to meet professional and grantor standards.

 CFSD 626.
-Program Design, Evaluation and Monitoring.
+Program Evaluation and Monitoring for Families and Communities.
 3 Units.

-Addresses formative and summative evaluations using quantitative, qualitative, and mixed method designs.
-Emphasizes program evaluation and collaboration with stakeholders to ensure evaluation reports meet intended purposes.
-Includes program methods for the development of a consistent program design and evaluation plan.
-Utilizes assessment of program needs to address theory and adherence, process and performance, outcomes, impact, and efficiency in program design, evaluation, and monitoring.
+Addresses formative and summative evaluations that use quantitative, qualitative, and mixed-method designs that are consistent with the program’s design and logic model.
+Emphasizes program evaluation and clinical outcomes as well as collaborations with stakeholders to ensure evaluation reports meet intended purposes.
+Includes assessment of program need, theory and adherence, process and performance, outcomes, impact, and efficiency.

 CFSD 627.
 Statistical Analysis for Program Evaluation.
 3 Units.